marcel-kanter/python-canopen/docs/objectdictionary/variable.rst

 This class is the representation of an variable of an object dictionary.
 It describes only the object in the dictionary and does not hold any actual data of a node.

-The properties of the ``Variable`` are immutable and cannot be changed after creation of the variable.
+The most properties of the ``Variable`` are immutable and cannot be changed after creation of the variable.
+Only access_type and default can be changed after creation.

 Each variable has a data type.
 The data types are defined in DS301 and the following data types are supported.